-The rhetoric and public address curriculum has as its main focus the history, theory, criticism and performance of rhetoric.
+The Rhetoric and Public Address curriculum has as its main focus the history, theory, criticism, and performance of rhetoric.
 Public persuasion, as an area of study as well as a practiced skill, has been central to the human experience throughout the history of Western civilization.
 The advent of democracy in ancient Greece gave rise to the necessity of its citizens to be equipped with rhetorical understanding and ability.
-The major in rhetoric follows in this Western tradition.
-The rhetoric and public address curriculum is designed to encourage in students an understanding of the nature and function of rhetorical communication in a free society, while guiding them in the development of effective, ethical skills in the expression and analysis of ideas.
+It seeks to convey to students a broad range of critical perspectives, both contemporary and historical, that are necessary for understanding the significance of the art of rhetoric in Western culture.
+The Department offers two concentration (or major) tracks.
+The Rhetoric track curriculum is designed to focus the student's study upon the nature and function of rhetorical communication in a free society, while guiding them in the development of effective, ethical skills in the expression and analysis of ideas.
+Addressed are the forms, modes, techniques, ideas, and contexts of our civilization's heritage of rhetorical communication, centered in the paradigm of public address.
+The Mass Communication track allows for the student's focused study of the content, transmission, and consequences of massmediated messages as well as of the history of media technologies.
+Understanding how messages construct meaning, identity, relationships, and communities-and how changes in media form impact these various constructions-is central to the life of a liberally educated person and to the development of critical and creative thinking, speaking, listening, and writing.

-The student may also elect to pursue the concentration in rhetoric and public address or the rhetoric minor in conjunction with the Classical Education minor or the Early Childhood Education minor.
+A student may also elect to pursue the concentration in Rhetoric or the Rhetoric minor in conjunction with the Classical Education minor or the Early Childhood Education minor.
 The Early Childhood Education program recommends RPA 201 as an elective for all students.